-The length of stay in the PACU for any patient is variable and dependent upon many factors.
-First, the patient must have demonstrated recovery from their anesthetic.
-If the patient has had an epidural or spinal anesthetic, they must be able to feel and move their legs before being discharged from the PACU.
+All patients are admitted to the Post-Anesthesia Care Unit (PACU) following surgery and anesthesia at HSS.
+The length of your stay in the PACU depends on several factors, including demonstrated recovery from anesthesia.
+If you have had epidural or spinal anesthesia, you must be able to feel and move your legs before being discharged from the PACU.

 Patients who have lost blood during their surgery may receive blood products in the PACU.
 In many cases, this blood is donated by the patient prior to surgery.

 If you undergo a long and/or complex operation, or have pre-existing medical problems, staff from the PACU may decide to monitor your recovery for a period of time following your operation.
 The decision to remain in the PACU is made by your anesthesiologist, surgeon, and medical doctor.

 Visitation is limited in the PACU to avoid the risk of infection to other patients and to permit the staff to concentrate on the care of these post-surgical patients.
 For more information, please view the Hospital’s Visitation Policy.